nschneid/annodoc/_mwe/vp.md

 A few notes about the above:

   1. The semantics is neo-Davidsonian: in the logical form, event-participant relations are denoted with predicates `arg1(evt, argfiller)`, `arg2(evt, argfiller)`, etc.
   2. `x_e` indicates the event reading of an instance whose variable is `x`.
-The non-eventive sense of _bath_ will not permit this coercion, so it will not work semantically with _take_.
+The non-eventive sense of _bath_ will not permit this coercion, so it will not work semantically with light verb _take_.
   3. N and NP categories are typed as functions that take an instance variable as an argument.
 This is a trick that GraphParser uses to postpone issues of quantification.
 The notation `[x=bathe]` means that `x` denotes an instance of bathing.
   4. In the ultimate logical form, there is a single argument—the instance of the head predicate.
 Entities mentioned in the logical form are introduced with existential quantifiers.